yunti/intellij-haskell/README.md

 # Getting started
 - If you don't already have IntelliJ, [download it](https://www.jetbrains.com/idea/download/) - the Community Edition is sufficient.
+(Note that the plugin is not compatible with other IDEs from Jetbrains eg Webstorm, Pycharm etc..)
 - Install this plugin using the [Jetbrains plugin repository](https://plugins.jetbrains.com/idea/plugin/8258-intellij-haskell): `Settings`/`Plugins`/`Browse repositories`/`Intellij-Haskell`.
 Make sure no other Haskell plugin is installed in IntelliJ;
 - Install latest version of [Stack](https://github.com/commercialhaskell/stack); use `stack upgrade` to confirm you are on the latest version.
 - Install latest versions of [Hindent](https://github.com/chrisdone/hindent) and [Stylish-Haskell](https://github.com/jaspervdj/stylish-haskell).